- 2 hours

 The route may include small hills, narrow sidewalks and cobblestoned streets.
 Please contact us to discuss in more detail your mobility so that we can best advise.
 You might also look at our Paris by Riverboat tour, an orientation that is done partially seated and is wheelchair-accessible.

 Generally speaking, the walk begins near Église Saint-Germain-des-Prés in the 6th arrondissement of Paris and stays in a compact area in the neighborhood.
-Your confirmation email will have the exact meeting point details along with a map, and 24/7 phone number.
+Your confirmation email will have the exact meeting point details along with a map.

 Tours operate rain or shine, but in the case of inclement weather, your guide will modify the tour so more time is spent indoors.
 It never hurts to have an umbrella on hand.